joakimsahlstrom/twyn/README.md

 * has-methods that can test if an underlying node is present?
 * Delete values/structures
 * Collection modifications
+*
 * Enum support
 * Map simple value to class
 * Complex map keys
+* Allow collection methods without annotation if they have a default implementation